TIAM -- A Metric for Evaluating Alignment in Text-to-Image Generation: Study

 \subsection{Toward noise mining?}

 To highlight the importance of noise performance, we selected seeds based on their TIAM score.
-In Fig. \ref{fig:examples_wo_colors} we present qualitative results using some of the worst and best seeds found with our approach, and prompts with objects and attributes that were not considered in our study.
+In Fig.~\ref{fig:examples_wo_colors}, we present qualitative results using some of the worst and best seeds found with our approach, as well as prompts with objects and attributes that were not considered in our study.

 Both with SD 2 and IF, the two objects are better represented in the image resulting from the ``good'' seed, showing that our method has the ability to find seeds that generalize to objects out of the domain of objects used to determine the best seeds.

-We conducted the same seed selection process for both our worst and best seeds using colors in the prompt (Fig. \ref{fig:examples_w_colors}).
+We conducted the same seed selection process for both our worst and best seeds using colors in the prompt (Fig.~\ref{fig:examples_w_colors}).
 Once again the images resulting from the best seeds we identified with TIAM better reflect the prompt.
 With the ``bad'' seed, SD 2 suffers both from attribute leaking or binding (the ``blue moon'' is yellow, and the ``red lion'' is blue), and for both models, the images resulting from the ``good'' seed are more aligned.
-This emphasizes the dependency on started latent noise present at the beginning of the prompt, which remains a prominent factor of performance.
+This emphasizes the dependency on the noise present at the beginning of the prompt, which remains a prominent factor of performance.